 Your child’s e-Health record

-A national electronic health (e-Health) record system is now operating in Australia.
-Your child can create a secure, personally controlled online summary of her health information.
+Australia has a national electronic health (e-Health) record system.
+Your child can create a secure, personally controlled online summary of his health information.

-Your child can control what goes into his record and who has access to it.
-The e-Health record allows your child and his doctors, hospitals and other health professionals to view and share his health information.
+Your child can control what goes into her record and who has access to it.
+The e-Health record allows your child and her doctors, hospitals and other health professionals to view and share her health information.